Exportation (logic): Truth values

 At any time, if P→Q is true, it can be replaced by P→(P∧Q).

 One possible case for P→Q is for P to be true and Q to be true; thus P∧Q is also true, and P→(P∧Q) is true.

 Another possible case sets P as false and Q as true.
 Thus, P∧Q is false and P→(P∧Q) is false; false→false is true.

 The last case occurs when both P and Q are false.
 Thus, P∧Q is false and P→(P∧Q) is true.

 Example

 It rains and the sun shines implies that there is a rainbow.

 Thus, if it rains, then the sun shines implies that there is a rainbow.

 If my car is on, when I switch the gear to D the car starts going.

 If my car is on and I have switched the gear to D, then the car must start going.

 Proof

-The following proof uses material implication, double negation, De Morgan's laws, the negation of the conditional statement, the associative property of conjunction, the negation of another conditional statement, and double negation again, in that order to derive the result.
+The following proof uses a classically valid chain of equivalences.
+Rules used are material implication, De Morgan's law, and the associative property of conjunction.